 Dental Floss and Flossing Methods

 There are many different types of floss, tape, flossers, and floss holders on the market.
-Patients need to find some type of floss that they will want to use daily to disrupt plaque.
+Patients need to find a type of floss that they will like to use daily to disrupt plaque.
 There are two flossing methods available to teach your patients.
 One is the circle or loop method and the other is the spool method.
-The circle or loop method is preferred for children or any patient with low manual dexterity.
-A piece of floss approximately 18 inches long is tied at the ends to form a loop or circle.
+The circle or loop method is preferred for children or a patient with low manual dexterity.
+A piece of floss approximately 18-24 inches long is tied at the ends to form a loop or circle.
 The patient uses the thumb and index finger of each hand in various combinations to guide the floss interproximally through the contacts.
 When inserting floss, it is gently eased between the teeth with a seesaw motion at the contact point, making sure not to snap the floss and cause trauma to the gingival papilla.
 Once through the contact area, gently slide the floss up and down the mesial and distal marginal ridges in a C-shape around the tooth directing the floss subgingivally to remove the debris.

-The spool method (Figures 14 A-C) utilizes a piece of floss approximately 18-24 inches long where the majority of the floss is loosely wound around the middle finger of one hand and a small amount of floss around the middle finger of the opposite hand.
+The spool method (Figure 14) utilizes a piece of floss approximately 18-24 inches long where the majority of the floss is loosely wound around the middle finger of one hand and a small amount of floss around the middle finger of the opposite hand.
 The same procedure is followed as the loop method when positioning the floss interproximally.
 After each marginal ridge is cleaned, the used floss is moved or spooled to the other hand until all supragingival and subgingival areas have been cleaned, including the distal areas of the posterior teeth.

 Toothpicks or Wooden/Plastic Triangular Sticks